 - 2. Campus Security programs

 - 3. Crime Prevention programs

 - 4. Drug and Alcohol Abuse Prevention Programs

 - 5. Fire Safety Education Programs

+- 6. Online training on alcohol prevention through 3rd Millennium for all incoming freshman and transfer students.

 These programs are identified by type and frequency in the appropriate policy and are evaluated bi-annually and updated as needed by Student Life and Human Resources.
 They include: